qwutony/PythonProject/network-security-plan/3-security-risk-and-risk-management.md

 Day One:
 1. Implement WiFi restrictions
 2. Increase password protection
-3. Upgrade to the latest patch
+3. Edit: Upgrade Windows 8.1 to the latest patch, as well as other devices, such as the iOS phones, also upgrade the router firmware if possible.
 4. Improve the physical location of network assets, so that they are more secure.
 This can be done by purchasing a new table to place the router on, for example ~= $100
+5. Edit: Signing up to a response team service

 Day Two:
 1. Teach household members about security --> education costs ~= $500